suite22/blog/_posts/2021-06-07-match-mood.md

 So far no one has found a way to profit off your sleep.
 I'm okay with protecting my time and sleep myself.

-Is Apple's aim to help you match your device to your mood or your mood to their device?
+Is Apple's aim to help you match the device to your mind-set or your mind-set to their device?